mattytrentini/micropython_workshop/pages/shields/rgb_led.rst

    50 is more than likely plenty.

 Now we've got that out of the way, let's plug it together!
-It's important to pay attentioned to the orientation of the shield - the "LOLIN" label should be over the USB port of the main board.
+It's important to pay attention to the orientation of the shield - the "LOLIN" label should be over the USB port of the main board.
 Then simply align the 8 pins on either side with the sockets on the main board and push them together!